golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 Golem providers charge in three ways.
 They charge:
 - the initial price at the start of image deployment - we divide it by the number of CPUs so that the price is representative of the actual computing power that you pay for,
 - CPU usage price for the total time (in hours) their CPUs spent computing,
-- duration price for the total time (in hours) they spent up and running - we divide it by the number of CPUs to work with price per CPU,
+- duration price for the total time (in hours) they spent up and running - again, we divide it by the number of CPUs to get a fair comparison,

 So for example, if you rent a 3-CPU node for half an hour and the average load is 0.8 per CPU you will be charged `3 * initial_price_per_cpu + 3 * duration_price_per_cpu * 0.5 + 3 * cpu_usage_price * 0.8 * 0.5`.